Ken-B/RoR_julia_eg/README.md

 And finally there's javascript (`app/javascripts/triples.coffe`).
 I don't know how this works, I just copied it from the Blog mentioned in the beginning.

-Now you need to have the julia server running:
+## Run it

+Start julia server:

 	../RoR_julia_eg$ julia zmq_server.jl

-and while you keep this running, start the delayed_job in another terminal (I couldn't get it working with daemons):
+and while you keep this running, start the delayed_job in another terminal (I couldn't get it working with daemons, so I used rake):

 	../RoR_julia_eg/triple$ rake jobs:work